 I would like (...) : Ich hätte gerne

-In Germany, as in France and Italy, when the service is good, tipping is welcome and recommended.
-Count between 5 to 10% of the bill in a restaurant or bar.
-Don't leave the tip on the table, but give it at checkout.
+In Germany, as is also the case in France and Italy, when the service is especially friendly and attentive, leaving a tip is recommended and always appreciated.
+An appropriate tip in this case is anywhere between 5 and 10% of the bill at restaurants or bars.
+Do not leave the tip on the table, but give it at checkout.